 In 2005, with the adoption of resolution 1612, the Security Council took the unprecedented step of establishing a Monitoring and Reporting Mechanism (MRM) on grave violations committed against children in times of armed conflict.

 The purpose of the MRM is to provide for the systematic gathering of accurate, timely, objective and reliable information on six grave violations committed against children in situations of armed conflict.

 - Recruitment and use of children by armed forces and armed groups;

 - Attacks against schools or hospitals;

 - Denial of humanitarian access for children.

-The information is included in the annual report of the Secretary-General on children and armed conflict and country-specific reports.
+The information gathered through the MRM is used in United Nations reporting, including the annual report of the Secretary-General on children and armed conflict and country-specific reports of the Secretary-General on children and armed conflict.
 These reports trigger action by the Security Council and other actors.

 Where is the MRM in place?